erinlkolp/vu1-dial-python-module/README.md

 ## Acknowledgements

-- Many thanks to everyone who code reviewed!
+- Many thanks to Aaron D. and Christopher K.!

 ## Changelog